ziraserrano/100Devs-Journal/journal_log.md

 • If I am able to get done BBC website, I will go back to Shay Howe lessons and finish Lesson 5 and take notion notes.<br>

 ---

+### Day 56/100: July 8th, 2022

+**< Yesterday's Progress >**

+• I finished Class 03 lecture <br>
+• Coded some HTML for Tech Crunch website clone<br>
+• Made a repo on github for BBC Website Clone - might go back and figure ,out if I should keep it, or add Tech Crunch and Khan Academy clones as well.<br>

+**< Thoughts >**

+• Because of my previous HTML/CSS knowledge, I feel like typing out the HTML code for Tech Crunch was a breeze!
+There's not much else I did yesterday.
+It was a busy vacation day. <br>

+**< Today's Plan >**

+• Today I am going to finish both Class 02 and Class 03 homework assignments and get them submitted <br>

+---